An Introduction to Semi-Pelagianism

 ."
 This is hardly the Gospel Paul preached which regularly

-The Gospel becomes "what's in it for me?" instead of men repenting of their sins and receiving the grace of Christ the Creator so generously offers.
+The Gospel becomes "what's in it for me?" instead of men repenting of their sins and receiving the grace of Christ.
 While Bright's tract contains most

 elements of the Gospel, it distorts the Biblical repentance that a man must exercise in order to be saved.
 In another way, a truly converted man will be repentant whereas the unconverted will